Bachelor of Science

 As well as preparing you for a professional career in science, the Bachelor of Science is also the first step towards a career in fields such as engineering, veterinary science or health practice, which can be pursued through further study.
 This course is an ideal pathway, along with the Bachelor of Biomedicine, to graduate professional entry programs in dental science, medicine, nursing, optometry and physiotherapy.
 It is also the shortest pathway to the Doctor of Veterinary Medicine at Melbourne.

-- Melbourne is ranked Number 1 in Australia for biological sciences, chemistry, physics, psychology and medicine by the QS World University Rankings 2011.
+- Melbourne is ranked Number 1 in Australia for biological sciences, chemistry, physics, psychology and medicine by the QS World University Rankings by subject in 2013.

 - The University is located within the Parkville Precinct, an innovative hub for world-class science and the main precinct in Australia for research and activity in the medical, bioscientific, pharmaceutical and biotechnology fields.
 It is home to research centres like the Victorian Life Sciences Institute (VLSCI); the Melbourne Brain Centre; and the Bio21 Institute, the University’s $140 million, state-of-the-art, multidisciplinary research facility and one of the largest biotechnology research centres in Australia.
 Significant infrastructure and expertise is accessible to students through specialist platforms such as Melbourne Bioinformatics, Bioimaging, Advanced Microscopy and others.

 Majors (focus your undergraduate degree)